Carrie Morgridge: Author

 Morgridge claims that one of the hardest tasks of being a philanthropist is rejecting requests.
 She believes in teaching students to be generous, creating youth philanthropy clubs, and was quoted as saying that "small gifts, given properly, do matter."
 This was a prominent idea in her book Every Gift Matters.
 According to The New York Times, the foundation typically gives gifts to major programs that last only three years.
 As a philanthropist, she likes to meet beneficiaries in person.
 She prefers to contribute to projects which involve "something new", such as interactive classroom whiteboards and laptops and other technologies for the classroom.

 Morgridge was a recipient of Urban Legend Award (2015); Frances Wisebart Jacobs award (2010); Urban Peak (2015); Hope Award (2015); and Josef Korbel Humanitarian Award (2016).

 and the National Jewish Health Arthur B. Lorber Award for Distinguished Service, the institution's highest honor.

+In June 2023, she was awarded an honorary Doctorate of Education by the University of Denver and served as the graduate commencement ceremony speaker for that year.

 Morgridge and her husband have two children.
 She lives in Florida and Colorado.